General Information on Uzbekistan

 If you travel early in spring (March to the beginning of April) or at the end of autumn (October to November), it is advisable to take a windbreaker, a sweater or a similar garment.
 In winter the day temperature may sometimes fall to minus 10°С - 25°С (depending on the location), so a raincoat, a warm coat, a warm hat or a knit cap will be necessary.

 You should be considerate towards the local traditions, culture and religion.
 While visiting religious sites, women should wear loose garments covering most of their arms and legs, and of course the cleavage.
-Headscarves will also be advisable to put on.
-Note that you will have to take off your shoes while entering some of the sacred places where people pray.
+Headscarves, a shawl or neckerchief will be advisable to put on and cover their head and shoulders.
+Note that you will have to take off your shoes while entering a mosque or some of the sacred places where people pray.

 Uzbek traditional cuisine is probably the best in Central Asia.
 It adopted and modified recipes foreign merchants once shared with the locals during the Silk Road times.